yowainwright/pastoralist/README.md

 </tbody>
 </table>

-Pastoralist manages your package manager overrides AND provides an appendix ledger telling you why the overrides is there.
+Pastoralist manages your package manager overrides AND provides an appendix ledger telling you why the overrides are there.
 Better yet, Pastoralist will manage your overrides for you: cleaning them up when possible and even helping you reduce CVEs!